waylenguo/teleport/rfd/0073-kube-secret-storage.md

 CA rotation feature allows the cluster operator to force the cluster to recreate and re-issue certificates for users and agents.
 During this procedure, agents and users receive the new keys signed by the newest CA from Teleport Auth.

-While the cluster is transitioning, the keys signed by the old CA are considered valid, so the agent is able to receive its new identity certificates from Teleport Auth.
-Once this happens it will replace the identity stored in Kubernetes secret with the fresh ones and will immediately start using the new credentials to re-register in the cluster.
+While the cluster is transitioning, the keys signed by the old CA are considered valid in order to the agent being able to receive its new identity certificates from Teleport Auth.

+Once the new identity is received by the Kube Agent, it will replace the identity stored in Kubernetes secret by the received one and starts using the new credentials to re-register himself in the cluster.

 ### Helm Chart Differences